An Immigration Law Firm You Can Trust

 Family-based immigration allows you to bring members of your family from other countries to the U.S. It is one of the primary avenues for immigration into the U.S. However, it is a complex process that requires considerable legal advice.

 At Robert M. Bell, P.A., we are attorneys and immigration professionals serving people across South Florida from our Hollywood office.
-Everyone in our office is bilingual, and we work closely with clients who are facing any of the most pressing issues in immigration law.
+Everyone in our office is bilingual, and we work closely with clients who face some of the most pressing issues in immigration law.
 Our family-based services center on answering your questions and resolving your problems.

 The first hurdle of any family-based immigration process is eligibility, which relies on familial proximity.
 Primarily, close family relations who are eligible for visas include:

-Eligibility, however, is only the first step in what can be an exceedingly complicated application process.
+Eligibility, however, is only the first step in what can be a complex and lengthy application process.

-The application process is how your family member will explain their reasoning and need to move to the U.S. to the U.S. Customs and Immigration Service (USCIS).
-The process can be broadly described as follows:
+The application process involves explaining to the U.S. Customs and Immigration Service (USCIS) why your family member needs to move to the U.S. The process can be broadly described as follows:

 Additionally, in any immigration effort, managing the priority dates and visa bulletins is vital, as deadlines change from year to year or even month to month, depending on circumstances.